Updated: Feb 18, 2022

 Photo Courtesy: Steven Libralon collected from Unsplash

 If you are going through a divorce or separation, it is a very stressful event for you and everyone involved.
 It is especially difficult for your child/ren because of the personal nature of the conflict.
 At this challenging time, your child/ren need support, love and as much certainty as possible.
-A written parenting plan, worked out and agreed between parents, will help clarify the arrangements you need to put in place to care for your child/ren.
+A written parenting plan, worked out and agreed upon between parents, will help clarify the arrangements you need to put in place to care for your child/ren.

 The parenting plan can include-